census-instrumentation/opencensus-specs/README.md

 * Data model is defined [here][TraceDataModel].

 #### Tags
-Tags are values propagated through the Generic Context subsystem inside a process and among processes by any transport (e.g RPC, HTTP, etc.).
-Tags are used by the Stats component to break down  measurements by arbitrary metadata set in the current process or propagated from a remote caller.
+Tags are values propagated through the Context subsystem inside a process and among processes by any transport (e.g RPC, HTTP, etc.).
+For example tags are used by the Stats component to break down measurements by arbitrary metadata set in the current process or propagated from a remote caller.

 The key elements of the Tags component are:
 * A tag: this is a key-value pair, where the key is a string, and the value can be one of a 64-bit integer, a boolean, or a string.
 The API allows for creating, modifying and querying objects representing a tag value.
-* A set of tags (with unique keys) carried in the Generic Context.
+* A set of tags (with unique keys) carried in the Context.
 Libraries MUST provide a means of manipulating the tags in the context, including adding new tags, replacing tag values, deleting tags, and querying the current value for a given tag key.
-* Because tags must also be propagated between process, library MUST offer the functionality that allows RPC systems to encode/decode the set of tags for placement on the wire.
+* Because tags must also be propagated across processes, library MUST offer the functionality that allows RPC systems to encode/decode the set of tags for placement on the wire.

 ##### Links